flowplayer/wordpress-flowplayer/readme.txt

 == Changelog ==

 We have a lot of plans for this plugin.
 You can see some of the up and coming features in the [roadmap](https://github.com/flowplayer/wordpress-flowplayer/issues?labels=enhancement&page=1&state=open)

+= 1.11.1 - 28 August 2015 =
+* Add video id to filters as an attribute
+* Fix issue with HLS URL returning blank from Flowplayer Drive
+* Remove http from URLs returned from Flowplayer Drive
+* Add default video quality to list of qualities
+* Fix issue of overescaping data config output

 = 1.11.0 - 8 August 2015 =
 * update to Flowplayer 6 and add support for new features in Flowplayer 6